 Major dramatists and movements in France from the beginning of the century to the present.
 Emphasis on French existentialism through the theatre of the absurd.
-Prerequisite: FR 230 or equivalent

 FR 334 French Literature to 1600

 A study of the literature of medieval France and of the French Renaissance.